When Is a Tooth Extraction Necessary

 Tooth decay or gum disease

+Fillings or root canal treatment can often treat minor cases of tooth decay, but severe deterioration can warrant the need for extraction.
+This situation often occurs if the patient has not had a dental exam in a while and the decay has gone untreated for a long period of time.
+Eventually, the decay can extend to the pulp of the tooth leading to an infection.
 If the infection is too severe to be treated by root canal therapy, the extraction of the tooth is necessary to keep the infection from spreading.
 Gum disease is another type of infection that causes the degeneration of the bones and tissues surrounding a tooth.
 If not addressed early on, these structures can deteriorate to the point that the tooth either falls out or needs to be pulled.

 Overcrowding